School-Based Pediatric Physical Therapy Interview Questions

 Need help identifying your communication style?
 According to Fast Company, there are a few types that you may be able to identify with:

-- Analytical communicators value data, numbers and specific language.
+- Analytical communicators value data, numbers, and specific language.
 They thrive on clearly-defined tasks in order to get the job done well.
-Some key components to communicating effectively with this style is to provide details, set clear expectations and allow them to work independently.
+Some key components to communicating effectively with this style are to provide details, set clear expectations, and allow them to work independently.

 - Functional communicators thrive on the details as well.
 They approach effective communication by working through the step-by-step process that is required to get the job done.
 They thrive on making sure that everything is thought of in order to achieve the end goal.
 Follow-up questions and detailed questions are common with this type of communicator.

 - This type of communicator thrives on relationship and connection.
 It is common for a personal communicator to take on the same amount of emotion/care that the person saying something has.
 Diving into connection and emotion is where this person thrives.
 It’s a style that may require more follow-ups with important details as well as a lighter conversation but they are often the strength of a team that encourages relationships versus simply remaining coworkers.

 2) Tell Me About A Challenging Situation Working With A Youth Patient And How You Overcame It.